pnkraemer/probfindiff/README.md

   and implies fewer corner cases ("Have you provided a vectorised function?";
   "What if my data is hand-gathered or points to some weird black-box-simulator?").

-At the time of writing, there has been much more work on the packages above than on `pnfindiff` (which clearly shows -- they're all great and have been big inspiration for this package!), so interfaces may be more stable with the other packages for now.
+At the time of writing, there has been much more work on the packages above than on `probfindiff` (which clearly shows -- they're all great and have been big inspiration for this package!), so interfaces may be more stable with the other packages for now.
 Numerical stability may also not be where it could be.